Apollo9999/DAPP-For-ORgan-Donation-System/DAPP For ORgan Donation System/README.md

-# Organ-ise Organ Donation Blockchain
+# DAPP For Organ Donation System

 The proposed system digitalizes the process of Organ Donation, enhances the existing system by handling endless data and provides a transparent as well as cost efficient system.